websublime/sublime-cli/README.md

 <p align="center">❄️ SB-CLI</p>

 Sublime CLI is a tool to create a frontend workspace, libs or packages to distribute as npm or global scripts to use on your page or micro frontend architecture.
 It is based in vite to build your dists and also it create artifacts to publish on Supabase storage.
-Current we only support lit and github actions.
+Current we only support github actions.

 # Table of contents